 • Also in January, you’ll find my rundown of half a dozen novels that use the Titanic tragedy as their setting or jumping-off point.

 Part of my plan for concluding this commemorative week is to watch tonight’s introduction of Titanic, a four-hour miniseries written by Julian Fellowes, who is also the man behind the successful series Downton Abbey.
 When this new costume drama was broadcast recently in Britain, it ran in one-hour segments over four different nights.
 However, ABC-TV has repackaged Titanic for American audiences.
 The first three hours will be shown this evening, beginning at 8 p.m., with the concluding episode to start tomorrow at 9 p.m.
-Even though there have been a few negative reviews of the show (see here, for instance), I look forward to burying myself in the whole sad saga once more, a century after
+Even though there have been a few negative reviews of the show (see here, for instance), I look forward to burying myself in the whole sad saga once more, a century after the real disaster took place.
+A behind-the-scenes video about the ship set used in Fellowes’ Titanic is embedded at left.

 But even beyond this weekend, I’ll undoubtedly have lots of Titanicana to catch up on.
 For if you’ve been browsing around the Web lately, you will have spotted abundant stories memorializing that famous shipwreck, the Titanic’s builders, and its passengers and crew.
 I cannot say that I’ve found all the interesting material available, but here are some links to sites and stories that I--and perhaps you, too--should investigate further: